-To conform to the IALA Maritime Buoyage System (see clause 18.3.1.1), the shape of a new danger marking buoy is pillar or spar.
+To conform to the IALA Maritime Buoyage System (see clause 18.3.1.1), the shape of an emergency wire Deleted: danger marking buoy is pillar or spar.
 The body of the mark has blue and yellow vertical stripes.
-The topmark (if fitted) is a standing/upright yellow '+' (St. George's cross).
+The topmark (if fitter is a standing/upright yellow '+' (St. George's cross).
 Lights (if fitted) are Al.Oc.BuY.3s.
+Deleted: new danger

-If it is required to encode a buoy having the function of a new danger mark, it must be done using the feature Buoy New Danger Marking.
+If it is required to encode a buoy having the function of an emergency wreck mark, it must be done using the Deleted: new danger feature Buoy Emergency Wreck Marking.
+Deleted: New Danger

-- If it is required to encode a buoy that has more than one colour, the attributes colour and colour pattern must be encoded, according to the rules laid out in clause 2.4.10. - If it is required to encode the total vertical length, including the topmark and any equipment features (for example light), of the buoy above the water level, it must be done using the attribute vertical length. - An IALA compliant new danger marking buoy topmark should be populated using the complex attribute topmark, with sub-attributes topmark shape = 8 (upright cross) and colour = 6 (yellow). - An IALA compliant new danger marking buoy should also have the following associated equipment features: - A Light All Around feature (see clause 19.2), with attributes colour = 5,6 (blue, yellow), light characteristic = 17 (occulting alternating), signal group = (1) and signal period = 3.
+- If it is required to encode a buoy that has more than one colour, the attributes colour and colour pattern must be encoded, according to the rules laid out in clause 2.4.10. - · If it is required to encode the total vertical length, including the topmark and any equipment features (for example light), of the buoy above the water level, it must be done using the attribute vertical length. - · An IALA compliant emergency wreck marking buoy topmark should be populated using the comple Deleted: new danger attribute topmark, with sub-attributes topmark shape = 8 (upright cross) and colour = 6 (yellow). - An IALA compliant emergency wreck, marking buoy should also have the following associated equipme Deleted: new danger features: - A Light All Around feature (see clause 19.2), with attributes colour = 5,6 (blue, yellow), light characteristic = 17 (occulting alternating), signal group = (1) and signal period = 3.
 The attribute signal sequence should be populated as (00.50)+01.00+(00.50)+01.00 and the attribute value of nominal range should be populated as 4. - A Radar Transponder Beacon feature (see clause 21.5), with attributes category of radar transponder beacon = 2 (racon, radar transponder beacon) and signal group = (D).